Actifio/AGMPowerCLI/UsageExamples.md

 ## Compute Engine Instance Multi Mount Disaster Recovery

-The expected configuration in this scenario is that the end-user wants to recover workloads from one Google Cloud zone into another one:
+The configuration in this scenario is that you want to recover workloads from one Google Cloud zone into another Google Cloud zone:

 | Production Site  | DR Site |
 | ------------- | ------------- |